 Master of Science Information Systems

 earn this degree onlineThe MS in Information Systems (IS) bridges the gap between business and IT.
 Business organizations are most interested in serving customers with the best products and services.
 IT is a fast-moving area with many kinds of technologies, tools, and systems.
-Our MS-IS program emphasizes understanding of diverse technology trends, agile project management, digital transformation, analytics systems, and innovation with six major elective domains.
+Our MS-IS program emphasizes understanding diverse technology trends, agile project management, digital transformation, analytics systems, and innovation with five major elective domains.
 Students can interact with local IT leaders at annual IS conferences and participate in prominent companies’ real-world projects.
-Our curriculum has students gain hands-on experience with the latest versions of SAP ERP systems used by Fortune 500 companies and beyond.
+Our curriculum allows students to gain hands-on experience with the latest versions of SAP ERP systems used by Fortune 500 companies and beyond.

 Degree Requirements